 Many of you may have a specific dental concerns you feel need to be addressed right away but don’t fall into the limited treatments listed above.
 To help address those dental concerns quickly, we offer tele-health dental visits via Zoom.
 The fee is $79.
 If you have qualified dental insurance, we will bill the exam fee to your dental carrier.
-Please email us at email@example.com with a request to schedule your digital exam.
-We also recognize others are interested in other treatments like smile consults, ortho/invisalign consults and botox/filler/thread lift consults.
-These can also be scheduled for a tele-health consult via Zoom.
-Email us with a request to schedule.
+Please call our office, email us at firstname.lastname@example.org or visit our website to schedule your Virtual Telehealth Evaluation.

 We ask for your patience and support while we strive to be safe and get through this.
 We will continue to follow the recommendations from the ADA, OSHA and CDC.
 We are adding additional safety measures so that we all can feel safe to return to dentistry.
 We encourage you to view our website for permanent and modified changes you can expect from us.

 What will be different?